embracefailure/embracefailure.github.io/_pages/about.md

 # 🎓 Projects
-- *2025.2*: &nbsp;Used Knowledge Distillation to distill a Deep Neural Network in image classification task on CIFAR-10.
+- *2025.1*: &nbsp;Used Knowledge Distillation to distill a Deep Neural Network in image classification task on CIFAR-10.
 With the help of [Pytorch Tutorials](https://pytorch.org/tutorials/beginner/knowledge_distillation_tutorial.html)
+- *2025.2*: &nbsp;I worked on using Reinforcement Learning to recycle a virtual rocket.
+Based on this GitHub project [Rocket Recycling using RL](https://github.com/jiupinjia/rocket-recycling)
 <span class="anchor" id="-educations"></span>

 # 📖 Educations